Account Aliases vs. Masked Aliases

 Pro Tip: Use a combination of both alias types for maximum flexibility.
 Account aliases for your everyday communications and masked aliases for sensitive or potentially temporary services.

 Both account aliases and masked aliases offer powerful privacy and organization benefits.
-Account aliases extend your identity across multiple domains, while masked aliases create completely separate identities that deliver to your inbox.
+Account aliases extend your identity across multiple domains while maintaining consistency, while masked aliases create completely separate identities that deliver to your inbox with maximum privacy.

 For additional questions about aliases or any other CodaMail features, please contact our helpdesk.